juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 .. note::

-   Before import a process, it is still necessary to create all :doc:`../ticket-settings/queues`, :doc:`../users-groups-roles/agents` and :doc:`dynamic-fields`, as well as to set :doc:`../administration/system-configuration`, that are needed by each process before the import.
+   Before import of a process, it is still necessary to create all :doc:`../ticket-settings/queues`, :doc:`../users-groups-roles/agents` and :doc:`dynamic-fields`, as well as to set :doc:`../administration/system-configuration`, that are needed by each process before the import.
 If the process requires the use of :doc:`access-control-lists` those are also needed to be set manually.

 .. note::